 Vanquis Classic vs Chrome Credit Card

 The Chrome credit card, also by Vanquis, is also designed for those with bad credit who want to rebuild their credit rating.
-Initial credit limits are a touch higher, between £250 and £1,000, with a representative APR of 29.3%.
-There is no eligibility checker with the Chrome card, however.
+Initial credit limits are a touch higher, between £250 and £1,000, with a representative APR of 29.5%.

-Quick Takeaway: You're likely to pay a lower interest rate with a Chrome card, but there is currently no eligibility checker to find out the likelihood your application will be accepted.
+Quick Takeaway: You're likely to pay a lower interest rate with a Chrome card.
+Use the eligibility checker to see if you're eligible.